-Deloitte & Touche served as our independent registered public accountants in Fiscal 2011.
+Deloitte & Touche served as our independent registered public accountants in Fiscal 2012.
 Deloitte & Touche is an independent registered public accounting firm with the Public Company Accounting Oversight Board ("PCAOB").
 Representatives of the firm are expected to be present at the Annual Meeting with the opportunity to make a statement if they so desire and are expected to be available to respond to appropriate questions.

-The following table presents fees for professional audit services rendered by Deloitte & Touche for the audit of our annual financial statements for fiscal years ended August 27, 2011 and August 28, 2010, and fees billed for other services rendered by Deloitte & Touche during those periods.
+The following table presents fees for professional audit services rendered by Deloitte & Touche for the audit of our annual financial statements for fiscal years ended August 25, 2012 and August 27, 2011, and fees billed for other services rendered by Deloitte & Touche during those periods.

-Fi scal 2011 Fi scal 2010
+Fiscal 2012 F iscal 2011

-Audit Fees (1) \$ 500,000 \$ 475,000
+Audit Fees (1) \$ 555,000 \$ 500,000

-Audit-Related Fees (2) 49,307 22,900
+Audit-Related Fees (2) 126,313 49,307

-Tax Fees (3) 74,825 152,153
+Tax Fees (3) 110,110 74,825

 All Other Fees

-Total \$ 624,132 \$ 650,053
+Total \$ 791,423 \$ 624,132

-- (1) Professional services provided for the audit of our annual financial statements and review of our quarterly financial statements. - (2) Consultation regarding SEC comment letter, accounting related to the purchase of substantially all assets of SunnyBrook RV, Inc., and fees for the benefit plan audit. - (3) Professional services related to tax compliance and tax planning.
+(1) Professional services provided for the audit of our annual financial statements and review of our quarterly financial statements.

+(2) Consultation regarding internal controls optimization and new regulatory standards (Fiscal 2012), accounting related to the purchase of substantially all assets of SunnyBrook RV, Inc. (Fiscal 2011) and fees for the benefit plan audit (Fiscal 2012 and 2011).

+(3) Professional services related to tax compliance and tax planning.